What is Therapeutic Ultrasound (UST)? Effect, Indication, Contraindication

 What is therapeutic ultrasound/ UST physiotherapy?

-But, generally, therapeutic ultrasound has a frequency between 0.7 and 3.3 megahertz (MHz) produced by an ultrasonic therapy machine.
+Typically, therapeutic ultrasound has a frequency range of 0.7 to 3.3 megahertz (MHz) produced by an ultrasonic therapy machine.

 What’s the difference between 1 MHz & 3 MHz ultrasound machine